-College Continuation Rates (Last revised July 2020)
+College Continuation Rates (Last revised July 2022)

-This dashboard provides our estimate of college-going rates for each of Nebraska's public high schools that awarded regular high school diplomas from 2007-2008 through 2018-19.
-Data users also can download an Excel file of the entire dataset, including our estimate of college-going rates, by county, for the high school graduating class of 2005-06 (includes public and private schools).
+This dashboard provides an estimate of college-going rates for each of Nebraska's public high schools that awarded regular high school diplomas from 2007-2008 through 2020-21.
+Data users also can download an Excel file of the entire dataset.

-Degrees and Other Awards (Last revised June 2020)
+Degrees and Other Awards (Last revised July 2022)

 These dashboards summarize the number of degrees and awards conferred by Nebraska's public colleges and universities, independent colleges and universities, and for-profit/career schools, as reported in the federal IPEDS surveys.
-The information corresponds to the data presented in the

-Commission's 2020 Factual Look at Higher Education in Nebraska: Degrees and Other Awards Conferred 2008-2009 through 2018-2019.
+Information is provided by degree level, gender, race/ethnicity, age, and discipline cluster.
+The information corresponds to the data presented in the Commission's 2022 Factual Look at Higher Education in Nebraska: Degrees and Other Awards Conferred 2010-11 through 2020-21.